 The Law Enforcement Officer Safety Act (LEOSA) authorizes qualified retired law enforcement officers to carry a concealed firearm under certain conditions.
 The Training Division and Human Resources Department determine eligibility.
 The individual must meet the minimum standards:

 - Served as a certified law enforcement officer (deputy sheriff) for a minimum of 10 years

 - Separated from service in good standing

 - Reside in the State of Wisconsin

-To receive certification, a qualified retiree must complete the following forms:
+To receive certification, a qualified retiree must complete the following forms and pay $20:

-Individuals who have retire within the last year and wish to be certified with the same off-duty weapon that was approved by the Training Division while a member of the Sheriff's Office do not have to complete the firearms qualification course.
-There is a $40 fee.
-The following waiver form must be completed:
+Individuals who have retired within the last year, successfully qualified, and wish to be certified with the same off-duty weapon that was approved by the Training Division while a member of the Sheriff's Office, do not have to complete the firearms qualification course upon retirement.

 Mail or deliver in person all completed forms to:

 9225 South 68th Street